ANP-Oxy/International_debt-dataset-analysis-using-sql-and-jupyter-notebook/README.md

- #international debt dataset analysis using SQL
+ # International debt dataset analysis using SQL

  In this project I analyzed the international debt dataset inside jupyter notebook using SQL.
  I created a postgresql database locally and imported the data from a CSV file into the database table.